grafana/agent/docs/rfcs/0004-agent-flow.md

 2. Allow users to understand the system
 3. Allow users to inspect the system
 4. Allow developers to easily add components to the system
+4. Ensure the Agent still maintains high performance on all platforms that the Agent currently supports

 Goals of this design document